ashlippert/Lab-3/Laboratory 3.md

    A new circuit was built to drive the LED using a transistor in the schematic shown in Figure 3.
 Voltages were measured at all test points, and currents were calculated using known resistor values.
 The current through the LED was compared to that of the previous circuit to analyze differences.

    Additionally, the transistor’s voltage drop was recorded and compared with the calculated expected values.
 The power supply was adjusted to observe changes in IC to help determine whether the transistor operated in the saturation region.
 The schematic for constructing this circuit is shown in Figure 3.
+The wire switch was also used for this circuit in place of a sliding switch.

 <div align="center">